kjergens/physicssimulation/README.md

 4. Open the Command Palette.
 (View > Command Palette)
 5. Type Git:Clone
 6. Paste `https://github.com/kjergens/physicssimulation.git`
+7. This should download a folder called 'physicssimulations' and have several subfolders and code in it.
-7. Go the the menu called Terminal > Run Build Task ...
+8. Go the the menu called Terminal > Run Build Task ...
+9. Test if it worked by opening physicssimulations > src/main/java > GettingStarted.java

 ## OLD INSTRUCTIONS
 ## A. (OLD) Install VSCode